abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

    - This classifier is trained using standard cross-entropy loss, using embeddings from the trained Siamese model.

 3. **Evaluation and Visualisation**
-   - During prediction, the Siamese model generates embeddings for the validation subset.
+   - After training, the Siamese model generates embeddings for the validation and test data.
    - The classifier then predicts class probabilities, and performance is measured using metrics such as accuracy, AUC, sensitivity, and specificity.
    - The learned feature is visualised using t-SNE, showing how benign and malignant images form distinct clusters.